nluechin/slack-network-experiments/tutorial1/3_run_slack_bot.md

 ```
 cd hashtag_game_multiplayer
 ```

+> [!IMPORTANT]
+> Make sure your .env file (with your Slack tokens and channel ID) is saved inside the same folder as the Python file you’re running.

 ## Start Slack Bot
 Once everything is set up, start the bot by running the Python file.
 If everything is connected correctly, your terminal should show:
 ```⚡ Slack Bolt app is running!```